Varèse Sarabande albums discography: LP to CD Series (2015–2016)

-We Hear You Series (2016 - 2018)
+We Hear You Series (2016–2018)

-This was a short lived series that started in late 2016 which the label created as the label attempted to listen to soundtrack fans and hear which titles from their catalog or another label's catalog they would like to see released.
+This was a short lived series that started in late 2016 which the label created as the label attempted to listen to soundtrack fans and hear which titles from their catalog or another label's catalogue they would like to see released.
 The label mined companies such as Paramount, MGM and Universal for titles.
 The series did premiere the score from two popular television series, "The West Wing" and "21 Jump Street" which was in demand by many fans while, it also premiered the debut of the original scores to the classic Neil Simon films "Barefoot In The Park" and "The Odd Couple".

-The series ended in early 2018 after Concord officially took over the label and revamped the Varese catalog.
+The series ended in early 2018 after Concord officially took over the label and revamped the Varèse catalogue.
 The first official release was Lalo Schifrin's score for "Boulevard Nights" which was released on Warner Bros.
 Records in 1978 and featuring a song from Grammy Winning jazz guitarist George Benson.